-There is no known effective cytotoxic agent or combination chemotherapy for this disease with only anecdotal reports published.
-Imatinib mesylate has been studied in adults with chordoma based on the overexpression of PDGFR alpha, beta, and KIT in this disease.[117,118] Among 50 adults with chordoma treated with imatinib and evaluable by RECIST, there was one partial response and 28 additional patients had stable disease at 6 months.
+There is no known effective cytotoxic agent or combination chemotherapy for this disease, with only anecdotal reports published.
+Imatinib mesylate has been studied in adults with chordoma on the basis of the overexpression of PDGFR alpha, beta, and KIT in this disease.[141,142] Among 50 adults with chordoma treated with imatinib and evaluable by RECIST, there was one partial response and 28 additional patients had stable disease at 6 months.
 The low rate of RECIST responses and the potentially slow natural course of the disease complicate the assessment of the efficacy of imatinib for chordoma.
-Other tyrosine kinase inhibitors and combinations involving kinase inhibitors have been studied.[119,120,121]
+Other tyrosine kinase inhibitors and combinations involving kinase inhibitors have been studied.[143,144,145]

 Cancer of Unknown Primary Site

-For all patients who present with tumors from an unknown primary site, treatment should be directed toward the specific histopathology of the tumor and should be age appropriate for the general type of cancer initiated, irrespective of the site or sites of involvement.
-Studies in adults suggest that positron emission tomography (PET) imaging can be helpful in identifying CUPs, particularly in patients whose tumors arise in the head and neck area.
-A report in adults using fludeoxyglucose (FDG) PET-CT identified 42.5% of primary tumors in a group of CUPs.
-In addition, molecular assignment of tissue of origin using molecular profiling techniques is feasible and can aid in identifying the putative tissue of origin in about 60% of patients with CUPs.
+For all patients who present with tumors from an unknown primary site, treatment should be directed toward the specific histopathology of the tumor and should be age-appropriate for the general type of cancer initiated, irrespective of the site or sites of involvement.
+Studies in adults suggest that positron emission tomography (PET) imaging can be helpful in identifying cancers of unknown primary site, particularly in patients whose tumors arise in the head and neck area.
+A report in adults using fludeoxyglucose (FDG) PET-CT identified 42.5% of primary tumors in a group of cancers of unknown primary site.
+In addition, molecular assignment of tissue of origin using molecular profiling techniques is feasible and can aid in identifying the putative tissue of origin in about 60% of patients with cancers of unknown primary site.
 It is still unclear, however, whether these techniques can improve the outcomes or response rates of these patients, and no pediatric studies have been conducted.

 Chemotherapy and radiation therapy treatments appropriate and relevant for the general category of carcinoma or sarcoma (depending on the histologic findings, symptoms, and extent of tumor) should be initiated as early as possible.